Vidassundk/rn-cli-carshop/README.md

 ## Running Linting

-To ensure type safety and catch potential issues, you can run TypeScript checks by executing:
+To ensure code consistency and catch potential style issues, you can run linting by executing:

 ```bash
 yarn lint